tcsenpai/mysides/README.md

 ## Disclaimer

-MySides is a personal tool designed to scrape news from AllSides.
-Please note that all material downloaded, used, and reworked by this software is the property of AllSides.
+MySides is a personal tool designed to scrape news from APNews.
+Please note that all material downloaded, used, and reworked by this software is the property of APNews.
 This tool aims to provide a quick overview of daily news.
-For more information, please refer to the AllSides Terms of Service.
+For more information, please refer to the APNews Terms of Service.

 ## TLDR

-MySides scrapes the latest news from AllSides and uses Perplexity AI APIs to summarize them into a concise, single-page format.
+MySides scrapes the latest news from APNews and uses Perplexity AI APIs to summarize them into a concise, single-page format.

 ## Perplexity AI?